Using Labels

 Add a label when you highlight

-For example: You hear in a sermon that each command in the Pentateuch is a restatement, explanation, or application of one of the Ten Commandments.
+For example: You hear in a homily that each command in the Pentateuch is a restatement, explanation, or application of one of the Ten Commandments.
 You want to label the commands according to this principle.

 3. Right-click the palette and select Add a new style.

-4. Give your style a name.
+4. Give your style a name, e.g. 1st Commandment

 Note: To add attributes at the time of highlighting, check the box Prompt to enter attributes.

-9. Enter a value for the attribute.
+9. Then enter a value for the attribute, e.g: 1

 13. Repeat steps 3-11 to add additional styles to your palette.